Better Questions in the Classroom Lead Students to Think Harder—and...

 Better Questions in the Classroom Lead Students to Think Harder—and Learn Deeper

-This article is part of the guide: Better, Faster, Stronger: How Learning Engineering Aims to Transform Education.
+This article is part of the collection: Better, Faster, Stronger: How Learning Engineering Aims to Transform Education.

 Imagine yourself in a kindergarten classroom.
 Amidst bright walls and happy chatter, students are bustling about, moving from station to station to explore different concepts related to shadows and light.